-- 3. Bankruptcy Rule 2002(b)(1) (time fixed for filing objections and any hearing to consider approval of a disclosure statement); - 4.
-Bankruptcy Rule 2002(b)(2) (time fixed for filing objections and any hearing to consider confirmation of a chapter 11 plan); - 5.
-Bankruptcy Rule 2002(d) (certain matters for which notice is to be provided to equity security holders); - 6.
-Bankruptcy Rule 2002(f)(1) (entry of an order for relief); - 7.
-Bankruptcy Rule 2002(f)(2) (dismissal or conversion of a case to another chapter of the Bankruptcy Code); - 8.
-Bankruptcy Rule 2002(f)(3) (time allowed for filing claims pursuant to Bankruptcy Rule 3002); - 9.
-Bankruptcy Rule 2002(f)(6) (waiver, denial, or revocation of a discharge as provided in Bankruptcy Rule 4006); - 10.
-Bankruptcy Rule 2002(f)(7) (entry of an order confirming a chapter 11 plan); and - 11.
-Bankruptcy Rule 2002(f)(8) (summary of the trustee's final report and account should a case be converted to chapter 7 of the Bankruptcy Code). - G. Certificates of Service.
-Notwithstanding Local Bankruptcy Rule 5005-1(C)(D)(8), certificates of service of all Rule 2002 Court Filings, including a Service List, shall be filed by the party seeking relief with the Court within seven (7) days of the completion of noticing any particular matter; provided, however, that parties shall not be required to include the Service List when serving the certificate of service to such recipients. - H. Service by Electronic Mail.
+- E. F. Proceedings Not Governed by the Notice Procedures.
+Except as set forth herein or otherwise provided by order of the Court, the Notice Procedures shall not apply to notices of the matters or proceedings described in the following Bankruptcy Rules: - Bankruptcy Rule 2002(a)(1) (meeting of creditors pursuant to section 341 of the Bankruptcy Code); - Bankruptcy Rule 2002(a)(7) (time fixed for filing a proof of claim pursuant to Bankruptcy Rule 3003(c)); - Bankruptcy Rule 2002(b)(1) (time fixed for filing objections and any hearing to consider approval of a disclosure statement); - Bankruptcy Rule 2002(b)(2) (time fixed for filing objections and any hearing to consider confirmation of a chapter 11 plan); - Bankruptcy Rule 2002(d) (certain matters for which notice is to be provided to equity security holders); - Bankruptcy Rule 2002(f)(1) (entry of an order for relief); - Bankruptcy Rule 2002(f)(2) (dismissal or conversion of a case to another chapter of the Bankruptcy Code); - Bankruptcy Rule 2002(f)(3) (time allowed for filing claims pursuant to Bankruptcy Rule 3002);

+- Bankruptcy Rule 2002(f)(6) (waiver, denial, or revocation of a discharge as provided in Bankruptcy Rule 4006); - Bankruptcy Rule 2002(f)(7) (entry of an order confirming a chapter 11 plan); and - Bankruptcy Rule 2002(f)(8) (summary of the trustee's final report and account should a case be converted to chapter 7 of the Bankruptcy Code). - F. G. Certificates of Service.
+Notwithstanding Local Bankruptcy Rule 5005-1(C)(8), certificates of service of all Rule 2002 Court Filings, including a Service List, shall be filed by the party seeking relief with the Court within seven (7) days of the completion of noticing any particular matter; provided, however, that parties shall not be required to include the Service List when serving the certificate of service to such recipients. - G. H. Service by Electronic Mail.
 All Rule 2002 Court Filings, other than a summons and complaint in an adversary proceeding or documents filed under seal, shall be electronically served on the Court's electronic filing system, which shall be deemed to constitute proper service for all parties who are sent such email service.
-Subject to the limited exclusions set forth herein, each party that has filed a notice of appearance and a request for service of papers shall be deemed to have consented to electronic service of papers, in accordance with CM/ECF Policy 9 Service of Documents of the Case Management/Electronic Case Files Policy (the "CM/ECF Policy") available on the Court's website here. - I. Waiver of Rule 6(d) of the Federal Rules of Civil Procedure.
+Subject to the limited exclusions set forth herein, each party that has filed a notice of appearance and a request for service of papers shall be deemed to have consented to electronic service of papers, in accordance with CM/ECF Policy 9 Service of Documents of the Case Management/Electronic Case Files Policy (the "CM/ECF Policy") available on the Court's website here. - H. L. Waiver of Rule 6(d) of the Federal Rules of Civil Procedure.
 The filing deadlines do not require three (3) additional days' notice as set forth in Rule 6(d) of the Federal Rules of Civil Procedure and Bankruptcy Rule 9006(f) when a document is served by electronic or overnight mail, including service, via the Court's electronic filing system.